Engee documentation

 Details

-The dimensionality of a URA array, given as a positive integer or a vector of positive integers 1 by 2.
+The dimension of the URA array, specified as a positive integer or a vector of positive integers 1 by 2.

-• If Array size is a 1-by-2 vector, then the vector is [NumberOfArrayRows,NumberOfArrayColumns].
+• If Array size is a 1 by 2 vector, then the vector has the form [NumberOfArrayRows,NumberOfArrayColumns].

 • If Array size is an integer, then the array has the same number of rows and columns.

-• If you set the Specify sensor array as parameters to Replicated subarray, this parameter is applied to each subarray.
+• If you set the Specify sensor array as parameter to Replicated subarray, this parameter is applied to each subarray.

-For URA, the array elements are indexed from top to bottom by the leftmost column and then proceed to the next columns from left to right.
+To do this, the array elements are indexed from top to bottom in the leftmost column, and then move to the next columns from left to right.

-In this figure, the value [3,2] of the Array size parameter creates an array with three rows and two columns.
+In this figure, the value [3,2] of the Array size parameter creates an array consisting of three rows and two columns.

 angle doppler response 1